shafy/shafyy/content/links.md

 [Conversations with Tyler](https://conversationswithtyler.com/) - Podcast of Tyler Cowen, famous economist

+[Godot Engine](https://godotengine.org/) - An open-source game engine that we use for Kosmos School

 If you feel like I should add a link here, [tell me](/about).